Reed Reactor Visitor Information

 - You must ask permission before taking photos or video.

 These are the labs we do most often.
-Labs are best suited for 6-12 students, last about 1 hour and will be run by student operators.
+Labs are best suited for 6-12 students, last about 1 hour and will be run by student staff members.

 We measure the half-life of a short-lived radioisotope.
 This is our most popular lab and scales well for a variety of age groups.